 For more information, see the Elasticsearch Resources and Scaling page.

 See Compose Datacenter Availability for current location availability.

+All Elasticsearch Deployments are high-availability clusters.
+Elasticsearch clusters consist of a master member which will coordinate writes.
+The additional members can become master in the event of a node failure.
+The data is spread across the cluster based on the replica and shard count.
 By default, we preset the replica count to the number of nodes minus one and the shard count to 5.
 You can specify the replica and shard count when creating an Elasticsearch index but we don't recommend changing the replica count because it could result in data becoming unavailable in the event of a node or hardware issue.

 If this article didn't solve things, summon a human and get some help!